vrk-kpa/roles-auths-engine-api/README.md

 # roles-auths-engine-api

+Contains internal interfaces and pojos for Authorization service micro services.

 ## License headers

 The license headers in source code files have been generated using the maven-license-plugin and enforced during project build.